adolfodelarosades/Curso_MongoDB_University/M103_Chapter_3_Sharding.md

 * The mongos configuration file doesn't need to have a port.

-* The mongos configuration file doesn't need to have a dbpath.
+* The mongos configuration file doesn't need to have a dbpath. :+1:

 * Users must be created on mongos when auth is enabled.

 * The config server configuration files need to specify mongos.

-* The mongos configuration file needs to specify the config servers.
+* The mongos configuration file needs to specify the config servers. :+1:

+**See detailed answer**

+**Correct answers:**

+**The mongos configuration file needs to specify the config servers.**

+Mongos uses the data from the config servers, so it cannot function without communicating with the CSRS.

+**The mongos configuration file doesn't need to have a dbpath.**

+Mongos doesn't store any data itself, because all the data it uses is stored on the config servers.

+**Incorrect answers:**

+**The config server configuration files need to specify mongos.**

+Mongos' configuration file references the CSRS or standalone config server; not the other way around.

+**Users must be created on mongos when auth is enabled.**

+Mongos inherits its users from the config servers.

+**The mongos configuration file doesn't need to have a port.**

+Every mongos (and mongod) process needs to be assigned a port to run on.

 ## 8. Laboratorio: configurar un clúster fragmentado